carsten-gross/ts2shout/README.md

 Radio on FM) is just inserted inside the padding bytes MPEG1/2 audio stream.
 If the stream uses AAC-LATM for audio RDS is also searched in a defined private stream in a separate MPEG pid.
-There is a method to include RDS also in AAC-LATM audio directly, this is only suported with a current development version of ffmpeg.
+There is a method to include RDS also in AAC-LATM audio directly.
+As at is necessary to fully decode the AAC data for this I made a modified version of ffmpeg that is capable of extracting the RDS data out of AAC and provide it to ts2shout.
 Please see my patched version of FFmpeg and the Makefile of this project.

 If you supply the environment variable RDS or the command line parameter rds it is preferred over MPEG EIT/EPG data.
 This is useful to get title and artist information in the shoutcast stream.

+## Simple compiling

 Just compile the application with make on your linux box and install it manually with "make install", which defaults to /usr/local/bin.
 It's possible to use it without ffmpeg, for a lot of use cases libcurl and libz is sufficient. ffmpeg is required to fetch inline RDS data from AAC audio.

+## Compling with inline AAC RDS suport

+To achive decoding inline AAC RDS data, please download my version of ffmpeg and just place the source directory directly next to the source directory of ts2shout.
+After compiling ffmpeg (you should *not* install it, just compile it to get the ".a" libraries) you can enable "FFMPEG" in the Makefile of ts2shout.
+Now you should just compile ts2shout.
+It will be quite big, because it contains most of ffmpeg's libraries to decode AAC RDS.

+## Installing

 Some german cultural programmes also have AC3 streams available.
 If you supply the command line parameter "ac3" or (in CGI mode) the value "1" in the